tamasc/zerda-exam-html-css/README.md

 ```
 #### Your answer: [2p]

+The distance between the top-left corner of the document body and the yellow box is sqrt(40^2+40^2)=~56,57px  (40 px to the right, 40 px to the left).

+According to MDN an absolutely positioned element's position is calculated based on this: " ... position it at a specified position relative to its closest positioned ancestor if any, or otherwise relative to the initial containing block."
+It means yellow box's closest positioned ancestor is the blue box, and the blue box is postitioned to the initial containing block, which is the body element.

 ## 3. Explain concepts (~15 minutes) [4 points]
 Add your answer to this readme file, commit your changes to this repository.